NYC Peruvian Restaurants: 7 Must-Try Spots for Food Lovers

 Peruvian cuisine has captivated the palates of food enthusiasts all over the world.
 Known for its diverse flavors and ingredients, Peru’s culinary repertoire features influences from its indigenous Inca population mixed with European, Asian, and African immigrant-brought traditions.

 Thanks to New York City’s sizable Peruvian community, there’s no shortage of places to enjoy Peruvian fare, ranging from casual, no-frills spots to upscale, fine-dining restaurants.
-Check out our guide to the 7 Best Peruvian Restaurants in NYC and dive into everything from papas a la huancaina to picarones.
+Check out our guide to the 7 best Peruvian restaurants in NYC and dive into everything from papas a la huancaina to picarones.

 A chef holding a plate of lomo saltado in NYC.